natecraddock/zygrader/readme.md

 # zygrader
-_Zygrader is a Python 3 ncurses tool to facilitate grading student submissions on the zyBooks online programming textbook system.
-It has been tested on Linux._

-Zygrader is a tool developed for the BYU CS142 Introduction to Computer Programming teaching assistants by Nathan Craddock, and others have since contributed to the project.
-Rather than navigating the slow zyBooks website to review student code, zygrader assists the grader in downloading, running, reviewing, and comparing student code.
+_Zygrader is a tool developed for the BYU CS142 Introduction to Computer Programming teaching assistants by Nathan Craddock, and others have since contributed to the project.
+Rather than navigating the slow zyBooks website to review student code, zygrader assists the grader in downloading, running, reviewing, and comparing student code._

+Now that I no longer work as a CS 142 Teaching Assistant, the development of zygrader has moved to https://github.com/cs142ta/zygrader.
+Because I have put so much work into this project, I have updated this readme with some images that demonstrate the features of zygrader.
+Due to FERPA regulations I cannot share images that contain student names, emails, or code, so all of the images contain mocked data, and the displayed source code is written by me.

+### Menu and Popup System
+In the **zygrader/ui/** module I developed a window manager based on curses.
+It has support for popups, filtered and sorted lists, nested menus, radio and checkbox toggles, and text inputs.
+There are also themes and emojis!
 ![Main menu](https://github.com/natecraddock/zygrader/blob/assets/zygrader-menu.gif)

+### Grading Labs
+The main purpose of zygrader is to make the grading process simpler.
+The lab then the student are picked, with many options like viewing source code in a user-defined editor, compiling and running student code, flagging for head TA review, and viewing diffs between submissions.
 ![View student code](https://github.com/natecraddock/zygrader/blob/assets/zygrader-view.gif)

+### Pair Programming
+One of the annoyances of grading that motivated zygrader was comparing submitted code between two students who pair programmed.
+On some labs that would require diffing of up to 11 files.
+Zygrader makes this process much easier.
 ![Diffing pair programming code](https://github.com/natecraddock/zygrader/blob/assets/zygrader-pair-programming.gif)

+### Class Management
+This shows the process of adding a new lab to zygrader's grading menu.
 ![Adding a new lab](https://github.com/natecraddock/zygrader/blob/assets/zygrader-add-lab.gif)

+I enjoyed developing zygrader during my time as a TA, and it did help make grading much more efficient!
+It also prevented me from grading for many months during development, proving https://xkcd.com/1319/ to be true.

 Contents:
 - [Installation](#installation)